 Daniel J. Ross, Esq., Assistant Superintendent for Curriculum, Instruction, and Personnel

-While in Piscataway, Mr. Ross oversaw the Achievement Coaches Program (ACP), which was a train-the-trainer initiative funded by a grant through the NJ Department of Education.
-The ACP empowered district teachers to lead professional development modules within Piscataway and in collaboration with neighboring districts.
-After the success of the ACP, Mr. Ross was invited by the Department of Education to bring Madison into the NJ Teacher Leader Network, which is a collective of districts from across the state involved in expanding and systematizing teacher leadership.
-This focus on teacher leadership has resulted in numerous improvements in the district, including the development of a new staff evaluation model, the MPS Teaching and Learning Framework, and the introduction of instructional coaches who provide direct support to staff members.
+While in Piscataway, Mr. Ross received recognition from the New Jersey State Board of Education for his leadership of the Achievement Coaches Program (ACP), which was a grant-funded train-the-trainer initiative through the NJDOE focused on teacher leadership.
+After the success of the ACP, Mr. Ross was invited by the NJDOE to bring Madison into the NJ Teacher Leader Network, which was a collective of districts from across the state focused on expanding and systematizing teacher leadership.
+This dedication to teacher leadership has resulted in numerous improvements in the district, including the development of a new staff evaluation model, the MPS Teaching and Learning Framework, and the introduction of instructional coaches who provide direct support to staff members.

 Mr. Ross earned his undergraduate degree in economics from Rutgers College, where he hosted numerous radio shows and served as an editor of the college newspaper, and a law degree from Rutgers School of Law - Newark, where he was an editor of the Rutgers Law Review.
-He lives in Middlesex County with his amazing and brilliant wife and their three wonderful children, with whom he shares his deep passions for music, food, and travel.
+He has played music professionally for over 25 years and is a dedicated supporter of the arts.
+Dan lives in Middlesex County with his amazing and brilliant wife and their three wonderful children, with whom he shares his deep passions for music, food, and travel.